dynamodb-toolbox/dynamodb-toolbox/docs/docs/3-entities/2-actions/2-get-item/index.md

   .send()
 ```

-If needed, you can use the `GetItemOptions` type to explicitely type an object as `GetItemCommand` options:
+You can use the `GetItemOptions` type to explicitely type an object as `GetItemCommand` options:

 ```ts
 import type { GetItemOptions } from '@dynamodb-toolbox/entity/actions/get'